G-Core/gcore-webrtc-sdk-js/packages/rtckit/docs/api/rtckit.timeouterror.md

 ## TimeoutError class

 Timeout, see the message for the details.
-Operations that can timeout: - waiting for the ICE candidates

 **Signature:**